Guide To The Thrill Of Fishing For Salmon In New Jersey

 Lake Aeroflex, Tilcon Lake and Wawayanda Lake are the lakes stocked with salmon in NJ.
 All other salmon fishing is in costal waters and the tributary waters flowing into the Atlantic ocean.
-The New Jersey state record atlantic salmon was pulled from New Wawayanda Lake.

 About The Pacific Salmon Family